How Non-Native English Speakers Can Write Better Emails

 One of the most significant shifts for non-native English speakers who want to write better emails in recent years is the availability of AI writing tools.
 These tools have become genuinely useful as a way to bridge the gap between your intent and the language conventions of professional English.

 A tool like Polishit lets you write your message in whatever form you're comfortable with — rough, direct, grammatically imperfect — and then polish it toward the register you need.
-You keep control of the content and the intent; the tool handles the idiomatic expression, the tone calibration, and the phrasing.
+You keep control of the content and the intent; the tool handles the idiomatic expression, tone calibration, and phrasing.

 For a foundation in the structural principles of professional email writing, how to write a professional email covers subject lines, greetings, body structure, and sign-offs in detail.
 For understanding the more subtle layer of tone and word choice, professional email rewriter explains how AI rewriting tools work and when they're most valuable.